Skip to content

 The gut is a long, coiled tubular structure, about 9 metres (30 feet) in length, that runs from the mouth to the anus.
 It is divided into two major regions, the small intestine and the large intestine (colon).
 The small intestine is further divided into the duodenum, jejunum, and ileum.

 The gut has several important functions in the body.
 It is responsible for digesting food, absorbing nutrients, and eliminating waste products.
 The gut also plays a role in immune function and inflammation.
+Mushrooms for gut health can be particularly beneficial, as they contain prebiotics and other compounds that support a healthy microbiome, enhance nutrient absorption, and modulate the immune response.

 The gut is home to a vast community of microorganisms, including bacteria, viruses, fungi, and protozoa.
 This community is known as the gut microbiota.
 The gut microbiota has a number of important functions in the body, including aiding in digestion, protecting against infection, and helping to regulate immune function and inflammation.